 Synchronous telemedicine visits use the same amount of the physician’s time as a physical, in-person visit.
 As a result, these visits are subject to the same pressures that plague the rest of healthcare.
 The unfortunate reality is that physicians are under a lot of pressure to see as many patients as possible and most visits amount to just 8-12 minutes of “face time” with your physician.

-Furthermore, traditional telemedicine visits can often cost you as much as traditional office visits, and many health insurance companies will only pay for your physician visit if you go see the doctor in person (they really make you work for it!).
+Furthermore, traditional telemedicine visits can often cost you as much as traditional office visits, and many health insurance companies will only pay for your visit if you go see a healthcare provider in person (they really make you work for it!).

 Very simply, asynchronous telemedicine uses technology to facilitate a conversation by anticipating the questions that are clinically relevant while giving the patient the best medium to communicate relevant clinical information and context.
 However, both parties engage in this conversation independently, on their own time.

 Not only is asynchronous communication more convenient, it can also enable a better clinical experience for patients.
-This is possible because the platform allows the interaction to be designed to maximize the experience for both the patient and doctor.
+This is possible because the platform allows the interaction to be designed to maximize the experience for both the patient and healthcare professional.

 All this results in a process that’s more effective and more efficient as well.
 Institutions like Stanford have begun to study asynchronous telemedicine and incorporate it into clinical practice. hims’ clinical advisor, Justin Ko, MD MBA recently published a paper on that effort here.

-At hims, we worked with a team of leading physicians and technologists to create a world-class, asynchronous telemedicine platform to connect patients with physicians.
-Our technology creates a great experience for patients and presents information to physicians in a way that makes it easy for them to process the information to make better decisions for your care.
+At hims, we worked with a team of leading healthcare professionals and technologists to create a world-class, asynchronous telemedicine platform to connect patients with healthcare professionals.
+Our technology creates a great experience for patients and presents information to healthcare professionals in a way that makes it easy for them to process the information to make better decisions for your care.

-To power our platform, hims partners exclusively with physicians who are based in the United States and licensed to practice medicine in your state.
-As an additional precaution, we perform extensive background checks on all physicians before they are allowed to serve hims customers to ensure their practice history is spotless.
+To power our platform, hims partners exclusively with healthcare professionals who are based in the United States and licensed to practice medicine in your state.
+As an additional precaution, we perform extensive background checks on all healthcare providers before they are allowed to serve hims customers to ensure their practice history is spotless.

-Before prescribing medication, your physician first determines whether your condition can be diagnosed based on information we collect.
-However, your physician may refer you to a local doctor for a follow-up visit, if necessary.
+Before prescribing medication, your healthcare professional first determines whether your condition can be diagnosed based on information we collect.
+However, your healthcare professional may refer you to a local doctor for a follow-up visit, if necessary.

 This entire process takes place within our secure technology platform, built to deliver asynchronous telemedicine to optimize your care.
 Our approach is safe, effective, and efficient.
 We are proud of what this platform means for guys, and we are committed to the highest standards in serving them.